In this post, we’ll skip the exotic places and instead talk about Romanian attractions to visit in each season.

 Here are the top attractions we recommend.

-Maramures is a scenery region situated in the Northwestern part of Romania.
+Maramures is a scenery region situated in the northwestern part of Romania.
 Plenty of villages are scattered on these hills which change to beautiful rusty colors in the fall.

 This region is well-known for its impressive wooden churches, traditional houses, and the Merry Cemetery which is unique in the world.
 Lastly, taking a ride on the Mocanita is a must for anyone who comes to Maramures.

-Mocanita is an old steam train which takes tourists alongside Vaser Valley, which crosses several mountain ridges.
+Mocanita is an old steam train that takes tourists alongside Vaser Valley, which crosses several mountain ridges.
 The steam train goes very slowly which will allow you to take a lot of pictures and enjoy every second of the ride.